holochain/docs-pages/src/pages/concepts/7_validation.md

 ---

 Alice calls the `publish_word` zome function with the string `"eggplant"`.
 The function commits that word to her source chain.
-The conductor 'stages' the commit in the function's scratch space and returns the creation action's record hash to the `publish_word` function.
+The conductor 'stages' the commit in the function's 'scratch space', an in-memory store that captures pending changes, and returns the creation action's record hash to the `publish_word` function.
 The function continues executing and passes a return value back to the conductor, which holds onto it for now.
 :::

 ::: storystep